Amazon’s Best Tech Deals: Save up to 50% on Tablets, TV's and More

-Best Memorial Day Tech Deals Still Available on Amazon: Save on Tablets, TV's, Laptops & More
+Best Tech Deals on Amazon Ahead of Prime Day 2022: Save on Tablets, TV's, Laptops & More

 This summer, our mornings should be as convenient as possible to get an easy start to your day.
 Why not wake up to news updates, the weather forecast, and your favorite music — all from your nightstand.
 With products like the Echo Show 5, you can ease into the day with a routine that turns compatible lights and other smart devices in your home on gradually.
 Or when you are winding down, watch your favorite TV shows and movies on Netflix and Amazon Prime Video from your reliable streaming devices.

-With Amazon Deals, you can find more deep discounts still available after the Memorial Day holiday weekend on home tech products from a small smart speaker to an Amazon smart home ecosystem to upgrade all your rooms.
-We've picked out the best Memorial Day deals still available on Amazon devices, smart home devices and other tech items from brands you love at Amazon.
+With Amazon Deals, you can find more deep discounts available ahead of Amazon Prime Day 2022 on home tech products from a small smart speaker to an Amazon smart home ecosystem to upgrade all your rooms.
+We've picked out the best early Prime Day deals available on Amazon devices, smart home devices and other tech items from brands you love at Amazon.
 The deals don't end with a smart device.
 Amazon Prime members will also receive additional exclusive discounts on sale items, which means this is the perfect time to shop and save.

 Check out ET's picks for Amazon's best tech deals below.